 "Modern exact clairvoyance, as developed by him [i.e., Rudolf Steiner], reveals spiritual facts to spiritual vision as clearly as men's ordinary senses reveal to the intellect the facts of the physical world.” — Floyd McKnight, RUDOLF STEINER AND ANTHROPOSOPHY (Anthroposophical Society in America, 1977), p.
 4.

 According to Rudolf Steiner, the Bible is obsolete.
 It is a simplified narrative created for unsophisticated people in prior centuries.
 Today, we are ready for a more up-to-date revelation, one that he himself provided.
 He used his “exact clairvoyance" to study the Akashic Record — a celestial storehouse of wisdom.
 Or so he said.
 Thanks to this “research,” he was able to produce a “fifth gospel” that corrects the New Testament gospels of Matthew, Mark, Luke, and John.
 Or so he said.

 In Theosophy and Anthroposophy, “akasha” is a universal ether, sometimes defined as starlight.
 The Akasha Chronicle or Record is a sort of universal encyclopedia recording everything that have ever happened (which may include everything that will happen), inscribed on akasha.
 [See "Akasha".]
 And if you believe that...

 “This notion, that imagination is the heart of learning, animates the entire arc of Waldorf teaching.” — Todd Oppenheimer, “Schooling the Imagination”, THE ATLANTIC MONTHLY, September, 1999.

 Waldorf schools emphasize imagination.
 They display “imaginative” art and they encourage “imaginative” play.
 What they don’t usually spell out is the reason for this emphasis.
 In the Waldorf belief system, imagination is the first stage on the path toward clairvoyance.
 The stages are imagination, inspiration, and intuition.
 These lead to full-fledged clairvoyance, and, ultimately, “exact” clairvoyance.* Rudolf Steiner claimed to use exact clairvoyance.
 (Hence, very few of his teachings can be disputed, since he knew the exact Truth.)
-The forms of imagination, etc., attainable now by Waldorf students pale in comparison to the perfected forms that can be attained by initiates and that all humanity will attain in the future, according to Steiner.)
+The forms of imagination, etc., attainable now by Waldorf students pale in comparison to the perfected forms that can be attained by initiates and that all humanity will attain in the future, according to Steiner.